 The group must have a core interest.
 This might be spirituality.
 It might be motorbikes.
 It might be physical training.
 Or it could be something entirely different.
 What matters is that the members of the group are passionate about its core interest — its purpose for existing.
 There might be other aspects to the group which help it to run properly or that bring the members closer together — raising finances, social functions, and so on — but the core focus of the group should constitute the core practice around which everything else revolves.

 An ethos of mutual respect must be cultivated.
 Younger or less experienced members might respect older members for their experience, wisdom, insights, and ability to guide the group ethically.
-Older members might respect the energy and enthusiasm of their younger Brothers and Sisters, and their willingness to get things done.
+Older members might respect the energy and enthusiasm of younger members, and their willingness to get things done.

 In most traditional cultures from around the world, hospitality is central.
 The stranger is welcomed and fed.
-(Benedictine monks are supposed to welcome the stranger as if he is Christ.)
 Yet, there is also a boundary line that cannot be crossed.
 The stranger has to respect the host, just as the host respects his guest.
-In any Brotherhood or society, hospitality is important.
+In any organization, hospitality is important.
+(Even corporations host annual dinners for their staff.)
 Yet, respect for each other’s time, family, and other relationships is also essential.
 Hospitality must not be allowed to cross over into familiarity.

 (4) Appreciation For Individual Differences:

 In every group, there will be people with different skills, professional experiences, life experiences, interests, and even aesthetic tastes.
 The group is a kind of machine, made up of various moving parts.
 Some parts might look more important than the others, but a machine — a whole — needs all of its various parts to run properly.
-Members should contribute their skills and work in areas that interest them, rather than following examples that do not really inspire them or that doesn’t suit their personality.
+Members should contribute their skills and work in areas that interest them, rather than following examples that do not really inspire them or that aren’t really a match for their personality or interests.

 Moreover, a group gives each member a chance to enlarge their own understanding by meeting with, and listening to, individuals that they would not normally meet.
 Drawn together by a core interest, a writer, a soldier, a CEO, a tattooist, and a factory worker will all have something to learn from each other.